bloodnok-marine/libbgpiod/docs/README.md

 This is a gpio device library for Linux.

 Note the extra 'b' in libbgpiod.
-This is not a fork of the fine libbgpiod, nor is it a plug-in replacement.
+This is not a fork of the fine libgpiod, nor is it a plug-in replacement.

-It does however aims to be functionally equivalent and easier to use.
+It does however aim to be functionally equivalent and easier to use.

 This is largely by being more thoroughly [documented](https://bloodnok-marine.github.io/libbgpiod).